ITz-net/openvpn_ubuntu/README.md

-# Pre-compiled OpenVPN with TunnelBlick XOR Patch for use with Ubuntu & Debian
+# Pre-compiled OpenVPN with TunnelBlick XOR Patch for Ubuntu & Debian

 This version of OpenVPN encrypt your all vpn session by XOR patch (SSL encrypted) with no way to simple detect using VPN..